GIScience/ohsome-api/docs/endpoints.rst

     * /count
     * /count/density
+    * /latest/count

    :query <other>: see above_
+   :query contributionType: filters contributions by contribution type: 'creation', 'deletion', 'tagChange', 'geometryChange' or 'otherChanges'; 'otherChanges' filters contributions by changes that don't involve the geometry or tags; default: empty;

 .. note:: The /contributions/count endpoint is a new feature that is in the experimental status, meaning it is still under internal evaluation and might be subject to changes in the upcoming minor or patch releases.

 **Example request**: